Harper’s bat, Nola’s arm lead Phillies past Rockies 2-1

+PHILADELPHIA (AP) — Bryce Harper delivered a powerful swing and Aaron Nola provided the punchouts.

-PHILADELPHIA (AP) — Bryce Harper homered over the batter’s eye in center field, Aaron Nola tied his career high with 12 strikeouts while pitching into the seventh inning and the Philadelphia Phillies defeated the Colorado Rockies 2-1 on Saturday.
+Harper homered over the batter’s eye in center field, Nola tied his career high with 12 strikeouts while pitching into the seventh inning and the Philadelphia Phillies defeated the Colorado Rockies 2-1 on Saturday.

 Harper also doubled for the NL East-leading Phillies.
+But it was his majestic drive in the first inning that had everyone talking.

 Tony Wolters had an RBI triple for Colorado, which has lost three straight.

-Nola (4-0) allowed one run on eight hits while walking one.
-The right-hander looked more like the pitcher who finished third in the NL Cy Young voting last season and not the one who has struggled for much of 2019 — he left with a 4.47 ERA this year.
+“Best breaking ball he’s had all year, I’m going to bet on that,” Black said.
+“And his fastball had velocity, more than we’ve seen.
+It was evident of what we saw last year.”

-Nola breezed through six innings and manager Gabe Kapler elected to bring him out for the seventh despite 99 pitches.
+Nola breezed through six innings and Kapler elected to bring him out for the seventh despite 99 pitches.
 Wolters led off with a triple off the wall in right and pinch-hitter Ryan McMahon doubled off the wall in right-center to pull the Rockies within 2-1 and end Nola’s day.

 Adam Morgan got the first out on a grounder that moved McMahon to third before Seranthony Dominguez came on and wriggled out of the inning.

 McMahon ran on contact with the Phillies’ infield in on Trevor Story’s groundball to third and was thrown out at home.
 A single by David Dahl and walk to Nolan Arenado loaded the bases for Daniel Murphy, who grounded out weakly to short.